arkennia/bg3modresources/docs/installing/index.md

 7. After dragging all the mods into the Active side, click the Save Load Order button(You can also use the Export Load Order button, they do the same thing.)
    ![SaveLoadOrder](../images/saveloadorder.jpg)

+   Notes:
-   When you hit this button, you should see a green message appear at the bottom saying it was sucessful.
+   * When you hit this button, you should see a green message appear at the bottom saying it was sucessful.
 If it was not successful, please go to the Larian Studios Discord channel #bg3-mods-support and ask for assistance.
+   * A common issue with mods showing as enabled but not actually working in game is the case of there being extraneous files in the mods folder.
+    To make sure this is not the case, the *only* thing in the mods folder should be *.pak files.
+    No other files should be present, and no folders of any kind. ***Only .pak files.***

 ## Installing Manual (Loose file) Mods
 WIP